-2023 2022 2021
+Assets: 2024 2023 2022

-ASSETS: Current assets \$ 24 4 \$ 26 \$ 135
+Current assets \$ 14 \$ 24 \$ 26

-Total assets 24 4 26 135
+Total assets 24 26

-LIABILITIES: Current liabilities 4 97
+Liabilities Current liabilities 4 4

-Total liabilities 4 V. 97
+Total liabilities 4 4

-NET POSITION: Unrestricted 2 0 26 38
+Net Position: Unrestricted 10 20 26

-Total net position \$ 20 0 \$ 26 \$ 38
+Total net position \$ 10 \$ 20 \$ 26

 The Corporation's entire net position is unrestricted and available to meet ongoing and future liabilities.
-The increase in net position in 2023 is due to administrative fees earned related to bond refinancing and bond modification fees coming in higher than routine operating expenses and management fees paid to Town of Amherst IDA.
-The decrease in net position in 2022 was due to there being no administrative fees earned, as no projects were completed during the year.
+The decrease in net position in 2024 is due to there being no administrative fees earned, as no projects were completed during the year.
 The Corporation still incurred routine operating expenses.
+The decrease in net position in 2023 was due to administrative fees earned related to bond refinancing and bond modification fees coming in lower than routine operating expenses and management fees paid to Town of Amherst IDA.

-Overall, as of December 31, 2023 and 2022 the Corporation reports a positive net position.
+Overall, as of December 31, 2024 and 2023 the Corporation reports a positive net position.

-Table 2 shows the changes in net position for the years ended December 31, 2023, 2022, and 2021.
+Table 2 shows the changes in net position for the years ended December 31, 2024, 2023, and 2022.